Did you just get hit with an IRS audit recently? Do you owe back taxes to the IRS? Wondering how to respond to an IRS tax notice?

 Don’t expect any credits or deductions in the substitute return.
 But what you can do is to consult with a tax attorney and file a return to replace the substitute return.
 This gives you a chance to reduce the interest to be paid on it.
 The important thing here is to act fast.

-Defense Tax Group is a leading tax resolution firm based in the USA.
+Defense Tax Partners is a leading tax resolution firm based in the USA.
 We really care about our clients and know exactly what needs to be done in case a tax issue arises.

 In fact, we have helped save our clients more than $200 million in tax penalties over the years.
 We act fast and negotiate a tax settlement with the IRS that works in your interest.

 You’re welcome to call us for a free consultation at (866) 657-1040 or email your questions at firstname.lastname@example.org.